-Viv Mepham, one of Australia's pioneering television and film make-up artists, features in the Australians & Hollywood exhibition at the NFSA.
+Viv Mepham is one of Australia's pioneering television and film make-up artists.
 We explore her career through oral history excerpts and examples of her work.

 Over the course of her career, Australian make-up artist Vivien ‘Viv’ Mepham has brought to life charismatic schoolgirls in The Getting of Wisdom (Bruce Beresford, 1977), muddied soldiers in The Thin Red Line (Terrence Malick, 1998), and grisly gasoline scavengers in George Miller’s iconic Mad Max (1979).

 Viv’s passion and dedication to her craft has seen her travel across Australia and abroad, collaborating with many renowned cast and crew members to bring memorable characters to our screens.
 Her original make-up kit filled with the weird and wonderful products used to create these quintessential looks, including mortician’s wax and homemade fake blood, was featured in the exhibition Australians & Hollywood at the NFSA from January 2022 to January 2024.

 Classic Australian police dramas Matlock Police (1971–75) and Division 4 (1969–75) provided Viv with her start in the industry.
 Here she was responsible for transforming the fresh faces of up-and-coming actors into the bashed and bruised crime victims for each week’s episode.